 Further increases in risks are projected to manifest at different levels of warming.
-Climate change is impacting all components of the hydrological cycle, but the water use sectors are also facing the consequences of climate change, given the central role of water for all aspects of human and environmental systems (Section 4.1, Box 4.1).
-Therefore, risks to water security are also identified as a representative key risk (RKR) (WGII, Chapter 16, Section 16.5.2.3.7).
+Climate change is impacting all components of the hydrological cycle, but the water use sectors are also facing the consequences of climate change, given the central role of water for all aspects of human and environmental systems (4.1, Box 4.1).
+Therefore, risks to water security are also identified as a Representative Key Risk (RKR) (WGII, Chapter 16, Section 16.5.2.3.7).

-Approximately 4 billion people globally face physical water scarcity for at least one month $yr^{-1}$ which is driven by both climatic and nonclimatic factors (Mekonnen and Hoekstra, 2016).
+Approximately, 4 billion people globally face physical water scarcity for at least one month per year which is driven by climatic as well as non-climatic factors (Mekonnen and Hoekstra, 2016).
 Increases in physical water scarcity are projected, with estimates between 800 million and 3 billion for 2°C global warming and up to approximately 4 billion for 4°C global warming (Gosling and Arnell, 2016).
-Projected increases in hydrological extremes pose increasing risks to societal systems globally (high confidence), with a potential doubling of flood risk between 1.5°C and 3°C of warming (Dottori et al., 2018) and an estimated 120-400% increase in population at risk of river flooding at 2°C and 4°C, respectively (Alfieri et al., 2017).
-Also projected are increasing risks of fatalities and socioeconomic impacts (Section 4.4.4).
-Similarly, a near doubling of drought duration (Naumann et al., 2018) and an increasing share of the population affected by various types, durations and severity levels of drought are projected (high confidence) (Section 4.4.5).
-Increasing return periods of high-end hydrological extremes pose significant challenges to adaptation, requiring integrated approaches to risk management, which take the various economic and non-economic, as well as direct and indirect losses and damages into account (Jongman, 2018).
+Projected increases in hydrological extremes pose increasing risks to societal systems globally (high confidence), with a potential doubling of flood risk between 1.5°C and 3°C of warming (Dottori et al., 2018) and an estimated 120% to 400% increase in population at risk of river flooding at 2°C and 4°C, respectively (Alfieri et al., 2017).
+Also projected are increasing risks of fatalities and socio-economic impacts (4.4.4).
+Similarly, a near-doubling of drought duration (Naumann et al., 2018) and an increasing share of the population affected by various types, durations and severity levels of drought are projected (high confidence) (4.4.5).
+Increasing return periods of high-end hydrological extremes pose significant challenges to adaptation, requiring integrated approaches to risk management, which take into account the various economic and non-economic, as well as direct and indirect losses and damages into account (Jongman, 2018).

 Increasing sectoral risks are reported across regions and sectors with rising temperatures and associated hydrometeorological changes (Cross-Chapter Box INTEREG in Chapter 16).
-Risks to agricultural yields due to combined effects of water and temperature changes, for example, could be three times higher at 3°C compared to 2°C (Ren et al., 2018b), with additional risks as a consequence of increasing climate extremes (Leng and Hall, 2019).
-In addition, climate-driven water scarcity and increasing crop water demands, including for irrigation, pose additional challenges for agricultural production
+Risks to agricultural yields due to combined effects of water and temperature changes, for example, could be three times higher at 3°C compared to 2°C (Ren et al., 2018b), with additional risks as a consequence of increasing climate extremes